Cleeng/cleeng-wp-plugin/readme.txt

 It enables website publishers, bloggers and other content creators to generate micro payments and make (incremental) money from their creations.
-For visitors it simplifies the access to unique quality content by offering a one-click, pay as you go solution to online consumers.
+For visitors it simplifies the access to unique quality content by offering a one-click, pay as you go solution.
 It works on web-enabled devices and for any kind of online content and avoids the hassle of multiple subscriptions.

 With the Cleeng for WordPress plugin you can start monetizing your content